plone/wicked/docs/README.txt

  Wiki does two things really well: convenient document creation, immediate interlinking of documents.
-To leverage these features, wiki's have a nasty tendency to aggregate random other features.
+To leverage these features, wiki's have a nasty tendency to aggregate random other features in a haphazard way.

- wicked will attempt to reduce 'wiki' to a feature of content rather by stripping away everything except for providing a framework for creating, tracking, and managing wiki links within a CMF site. wicked will yield all other feature unto the CMS
+ wicked reduces 'wiki' to a feature of content by stripping away everything except for for creating, tracking, and managing wiki links within a CMF site.  wicked will yield all other feature unto the CMS

 Goals::